 Rome is notorious for its many churches and religious symbols.
-While you’re in ROme during the holidays, you can attend one of the many concerts available during the season.
+While you’re in Rome during the holidays, you can attend one of the many concerts available during the season.
 From parish choirs to gospel concerts and church organ plays, the breathtakingly austere setting will make this a one of a kind experience to have in Rome.
-Some of the main locations for Christmas concerts throughout the Holidays are Basilica di San Paolo, Chiesa di Sant’Ignazio, Capuchinis Crypt and Palazzo Doria Pamphilj.
+Some of the main locations for Christmas concerts throughout the Holidays are Basilica di San Paolo, Chiesa di Sant’Ignazio, Capuchins Crypt and Palazzo Doria Pamphilj.
 To find all locations and timetables according to your travel dates and needs, visit the websites Roma Opera Omnia and Classictic.

 Dinner at Marzapane